 If you are looking to travel to Japan without the long flight, we’ve got the spot for you!
 San Francisco’s Japantown is very walkable, super family-friendly and a whole new world all rolled into one.
 Japatown hosts loads of family-friendly events throughout the year so time your visit right for some extra culture thrown in.
-Scroll down to see some of our favorite spots to shop and enjoy a bowl of ramen!
+Scroll down to see some of our favorite spots to shop and enjoy a bowl of ramen with the family!

 photo: Monica O. via Yelp

 This plaza sits between two wings of the Japantown mall and is a nice open space for your kids to run around.
 In one corner of the plaza stands the towering Peace Pagoda, a gift from San Francisco’s sister city of Osaka, Japan and a fun photo opportunity.
 Oftentimes cultural exhibitions or other events are held in the plaza—check the official SF Japantown site for news.

 Japan Center Mall

 This three-building mall is the heart of Japantown.
 It’s filled with restaurants, cafes and shops, most of them unique and celebrating Japanese culture.
 You can spend hours browsing unusual crafts, Japanese beauty products and foods, and cute souvenirs that you probably won’t find anywhere else in the city.
 You’ll find our favorite stops listed throughout this guide.

 If you or your kiddies are addicted to the selfie filters on your phone, you can’t miss Pika Pika.
 This collection of photobooths lets you take photos of you and your family, and then decorate them digitally with stamps, text and other cutesy doodles.
 You walk away with a sheet of personalized photo stickers as a memento of the day.

 1581 Webster St., 2nd Floor (in the Japan Center mall)